 The Grand Canyon, the desert, and the hot weather are a few things we instantly associate with Arizona, but besides these, what is Arizona famous for?

-Located in Southwestern USA, Arizona is a landlocked state that borders California and Nevada to the West, Mexico to the south, and the other four corners states; Utah to the north, Colorado to the northeast, and New Mexico to the east.
+Located in Southwestern USA, Arizona is a landlocked state that borders California and Nevada to the West, Mexico to the south, and the other four corners states: Utah to the north, Colorado to the northeast, and New Mexico to the east.
 Arizona is the 6th biggest state in the union and the 14th most populous state with 7.2 million people.

 But for now, let’s analyze what is Arizona famous for!

-10 things Arizona is famous for
+Ten things Arizona is famous for

 Encompassing 277 miles (446 km) of the Colorado River and adjacent uplands, the Grand Canyon is a steep-sided canyon up to 18 miles (29 km) wide and a depth of 6,093 feet (or 1,857 meters).
 It is an immense canyon, but it’s not the biggest in the world – it is outranked by seven others around the world.

-The Grand Canyon is a national park since 1919 and a UNESCO World Heritage site since 1979.
+The Grand Canyon has been a national park since 1919 and a UNESCO World Heritage site since 1979.
 With roughly 6 million visitors every year, it is the second most popular national park in the USA and a world-famous natural wonder.
 If the weather allows, the south rim is open year-round, while the north rim is usually open only from May to October.

 - The Great Basin desert in the northeastern part of the state, where the Grand Canyon is.

-- The Mojave desert is the driest of the North American and covers a small part of Arizona’s northwest corner.
+- The Mojave desert is the driest of the North American deserts and covers a small part of Arizona’s northwest corner.

 - The Chihuahuan desert is the largest in North America and includes the southeastern tip of Arizona;